WuleCloud/WuleCloud.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 🔥 News
+- *2025.03*: &nbsp;📢 Start new semester.

 - *2024.11*: &nbsp;🎉🎉 I have been awarded the First-Class Comprehensive Scholarship of Tsinghua University.

+- *2024.03*: &nbsp;🧑‍🏫 Teaching assistant of the Analog Electronic Technology.

 # 📝 Publications